*Note: If looking to purchase a Mastervolt Battery Charger, we carry both the ChargeMaster and Mass Series Mastervolt Battery Charger, here…

 The name Mastervolt is synonymous with marine battery chargers.

-Started 1991, the Netherlands-based Mastervolt has risen to a leadership position in the autonomous energy industry, providing products with power ranging from 300 to 40,000 watts.
+Started 1991, Netherlands-based Mastervolt has risen to a leadership position in the autonomous energy industry, providing products with power ranging from 300 to 40,000 watts.

 With three highly-advanced R&D centers in Amsterdam, Auckland, and Wisconsin, Mastervolt’s engineers have remained on the cutting edge of the management, conversion and storage of electrical energy.